 - Looking Ahead

 The following is a list of 50 minerals recognized as critical as of February 24, 2022.
 Current information about these minerals is provided by the National Minerals Information Center.
-Underlined critical minerals occur in the marine environment of the OCS and the broader U.S. Exclusive Economic Zone (EEZ).
+Highlighted critical minerals occur in the marine environment of the U.S. Continental Shelf.